Best Foam Roller on Amazon: 2026 Buying Guide

 Our 3-zone textured design took years to develop and is protected by 7 US patents.
 The three zones replicate these therapist techniques:

-- Palm zone — Broader, flatter surfaces for general muscle flushing
+- Palm zone: Broader, flatter contact surfaces designed for general muscle flushing and warm-up passes over larger muscle groups like quads and lats

 This isn't random bumps for the sake of bumps.
 It's functional design based on how muscle tissue actually responds to pressure.